metamatex/metamate/metamate/README.md

 the `servers` package contains all the endpoints a MetaMate exposes

-visit [metamate.one](http://metamate.one/) to get a live overview of all the exposed endpoints
+visit [metamate.one](http://metamate.one/) to explorer all endpoints

 - `admin` exposes MetaMate's administration interface
 - `config` exposes the loaded configuration